 True fraud (unauthorized use)

 Unauthorized use of a card is a result of compromised payment information.
 This could originate from card skimming and other nefarious scams used by fraudsters.
 The fraudulent purchase may be caught by the issuer.
-But there are times where it is disputed by the cardholder.
+But there are times when it’s disputed by the cardholder.
 That enables the issuer to close her account and issue a new account number and card.

 Don’t let the word ‘friendly’ fool you.
 This expression is used for cardholders who file disputes with no malicious intent.
 Some causes of friendly fraud include forgetfulness, family members making unknown purchases, and misunderstandings of merchant return policies.

-For example, a son asks his Mom if he can use the card to buy some Nike’s.
+For example, a son asks his mom if he can use the card to buy some shoes.
 But it’s not just any pair of shoes.
 It’s a limited edition pair that is only available at a boutique retailer.
 Dad reviews the bill a month later.
 But he doesn’t recognize the retailer’s name or the transaction.
 Dad thinks that this is fraud, and he disputes the charge.

 Chargeback fraud is the fraudulent request for a return or refund in the form of a chargeback.
 In this case, the transaction passed fraud prevention.
 But what fraud prevention didn’t pick up was the motive of the dispute.
 It turns out the cardholder filed the dispute in order to regain the transaction dollar amount.

 And here’s where the cardholder becomes a little malicious.
 He wants his money back.
 But he plans to keep the product or services that were rendered.
 There are thousands of stories illustrating instances of chargeback fraud.
-It could be Twitter users bragging about getting free Domino’s pizza by filing disputes.
+It could be social media users bragging about getting free pizza by filing disputes.
 Or it could be travelers who use chargebacks to refund any ‘no-show’ reservations.

 According to LexisNexis’ True Cost of Fraud study, these three types of fraud represent roughly 75% of total fraud losses.
 This specifically affects e-commerce merchants.
 Lost or stolen merchandise accounts for the remaining 25%.
 Friendly fraud and chargeback fraud are responsible for 56% of a merchant’s fraud losses.